Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Materials and Methods

 \subsubsection{Hypergraph Structure Extraction}

 The $\mathcal{HG}$ structure in the form of the incidence matrix $\mathbf{H}$ was derived using LASSO regression, a well-established method for hypergraph structure computation \cite{jie2016hyper,li2019multimodal,xiao2019multi}.
-LASSO regression was computed in order to find relations between the regional time series, using the $n$-th time series (region $n$) as the dependent variable and the other $N$-1 time series as the independent variables.
-For each time series $n$ in $1\le n \le N$, the optimization problem is defined as
+LASSO regression was computed in order to identify relationships between regional time series, considering the $n$-th time series (region $n$) as dependent variable and the other $N$-1 time series as independent variables.
+Therefore, for each time series $n$ in $1\le n \le N$, the optimization problem is defined as

-where $\mathbf{x}_n$ is the $n$-th time series used as the response variable, $\mathbf{X}_{n} \in \mathbb{R}^{P \times N-1}$ is the time series matrix of each subject, excluding the $n$-th time series (replaced by a zero vector), $\boldsymbol{\alpha}_n$ corresponds to the coefficients relating the response region with the other brain areas, and $\lambda$ is the sparsity hyperparameter used to extract a sparse representation of the $\boldsymbol{\alpha}_n$ vector.
-The $\lambda$ was optimized through 5-fold cross validation and set to 0.05.
+where the constraint prevents the negative coefficients, $\mathbf{x}_n$ is the $n$-th time series used as the response variable, $\mathbf{X}_{n} \in \mathbb{R}^{P \times N-1}$ is the time series matrix of each subject, excluding the $n$-th time series (replaced by a zero vector), $\boldsymbol{\alpha}_n$ corresponds to the coefficients relating the response region with the other brain areas, and $\lambda$ is the sparsity hyperparameter used to extract a sparse representation of the $\boldsymbol{\alpha}_n$ vector.
+The $\lambda$ was optimized through 5-fold cross validation, testing different values in the range of [0.01, 0.30], with a step of 0.01.
+Specifically, for every $\lambda$, for every subject, and region used as centroid, the 5-fold cross validation was performed on the timepoints of the fMRI time series.
+This allowed to find the LASSO model that best reconstructed the centroid using the other regions as features.
+At the end of this procedure, $\lambda$ = 0.05 was selected based on the overall best performance, where the average mean squared error across all subjects and regions was $0.115 \pm 0.02$ for training and $0.257 \pm 0.05$ for validation.

-The LASSO regression coefficients were extracted for all the centroid regions ($n-th$ region), resulting in a coefficient matrix $\mathbf{A}_{s} \in \mathbb{R}^{N \times N}$ for each subject $s$.
-Then, the distribution of the values in each $\mathbf{A}_{s}$ was computed and subsequently thresholded, considering the fifth percentile in order to remove the smallest and non-relevant coefficients.
-As further step, all $\mathbf{A}_{s}$ were binarized.
+The LASSO regression coefficients were extracted for all the centroid regions ($n$-th region), resulting in a coefficient matrix $\mathbf{A}_{s} \in \mathbb{R}^{N \times N}$ for each subject $s$.
+Then, the distribution of the values in each $\mathbf{A}_{s}$ was computed and subsequently thresholded, considering the fifth percentile to remove the smallest and non-relevant coefficients.
+As a further step, all $\mathbf{A}_{s}$ were binarized.
 After that, only the hyperedges with at least three brain regions, including the centroid region, were considered for the subsequent analysis, thus obtaining an incidence matrix $\mathbf{H}_{s} \in \mathbb{R}^{N \times M}$ for each subject.
+The threshold of a minimum of three regions was selected to consider all the possible high-order interactions while avoiding the pairwise connections captured by conventional graph analyses.
+All the extracted hyperedges were considered undirected since the regions that formed them were directly linked with the centroid region, and the same centroid region was part of the hyperedge.